MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 1. Select **Connections**.
 You should see both the **Microsoft Dataverse** and **Outlook.com** connection reference definitions listed.

 > [!NOTE]
-> If you see connections reference definitions other than **Microsoft Dataverse** and **Outlook.com**, this means that you are using more than one Dataverse connection reference in your order intake message handler flow.
+> If you see connections reference definitions other than **Microsoft Dataverse** and **Outlook.com**, this means that you're using more than one Dataverse connection reference in your order intake message handler flow.
 To fix this, go to your flow and ensure that all Dataverse actions are using the same connection reference.

 ## Add provider definition logic definition to IOMLabProviders solution

 To add a provider definition logic definition to the IOMLabProviders solution, follow these steps:

-1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
+1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Logic Definition**.
 1. Select **IOM Lab Order Intake Message Request Handler** and then select **Add** to add it to the solution.